matro/git-directory-deploy/readme.md

 Download the script and make sure it is executable: (`wget https://github.com/X1011/git-directory-deploy/raw/master/deploy.sh && chmod +x deploy.sh`).
 That's it!

+## configuration

+- **deploy_directory**: root of the tree of files to deploy
+- **deploy_branch**: branch to commit files to and push to origin
+- **default_username**, **default_email**: identity to use for git commits if none is set already.
+Useful for CI servers.
+- **repo**: repository to deploy to.
+Must be readable and writable.
+The default of "origin" will not work on Travis CI, since it uses the read-only git protocol.
+In that case, it is recommended to store a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) in a [secure environment variable](http://docs.travis-ci.com/user/environment-variables/#Secure-Variables) and use it in an HTTPS URL like this: <code>repo=https://$GITHUB_TOKEN@github\.com/<i>user</i>/<i>repo</i>.git</code> **Warning: there is currently [an issue](https://github.com/X1011/git-directory-deploy/issues/7) where the repo URL may be output if an operation fails.**

+You can also define any of variables using environment variables and configuration files:

+- `GIT_DEPLOY_DIR`
+- `GIT_DEPLOY_BRANCH`
+- `GIT_DEPLOY_REPO`

+The script will set these variables in this order of preference:

+1. Defaults set in the script itself.
+2. Environment variables.
+3. `.env` file in the path where you're running the script.
+4. File specified on the command-line (see the `-c` option below).

+Whatever values set later in this list will override those set earlier.

 ## run
 Do this every time you want to deploy, or have your CI server do it.